 However, we have previously shown that deBroglie matter waves are predicated on the energy being linked to the kinetic energy of the particle, which leads to a dispersive relationship between the wave number [к] and the angular frequency [ω]:

 For simplicity we could again assume a Gaussian distribution of plane wave numbers [к] within the superposition wave packet.
-As such, the wave function Ψ(x,0) woud initially describe a wave packet localised in some finite interval, as previous suggested by the animation above.
-So, in order to mathematically construct a localised wave packet, we need a linear superposition of plane waves, conforming to , but where each wave has a different wave number [к] conforming to a Gaussian distribution.
+As such, the wave function Ψ(x,0) would initially describe a wave packet localised in some finite interval, as previous suggested by the animation above.
+So, in order to 'mathematically' model a localised wave packet, we need a linear superposition of plane waves, conforming to , but where each wave has a different wave number [к] conforming to a Gaussian distribution.
 As such, we will need to integrate the form of over all values of [к]:

 The coefficients, implied by a(k), specifies the amplitude of the plane wave with different values of the wave number [к] needed to produce the required shape of the wave packet.
 However, the dispersive relationship associated with matter wave, as given in , suggests that each plane wave would have to propagate at a different velocity [v]:

 The implication in is that the component waves in superposition cannot maintain a constant phase to one another and would result, in contradiction to the animation above, in a wave packet that changed shape as a function of time [t], as illustrated in terms of the following Gaussian distributions:

 Note: The logic of is still predicated on the wave velocity relationship v=fλ=ω/κ, where we substitute for [ω] based on , which appears to require that mass [m] would remain constant for each wave frequency component.
 However, on the basis of E=hf=mc2, there is also the suggestion that each frequency [f] would be associated with a different mass [m].